apache/apisix-website/blog/en/blog/2021/12/10/integrate-keycloak-auth-in-apisix.md

 - Keycloak
 - Authentication
 - Integration
-description: description: This article shows you how to use OpenID-Connect protocol and Keycloak for identity authentication in API Gateway Apache APISIX through detailed steps.
+description: This article shows you how to use OpenID-Connect protocol and Keycloak for identity authentication in API Gateway Apache APISIX through detailed steps.
 tags: [Plugins,Authentication]
 ---